-5. Pelvic Floor & Hips
+5. Releasing Tension in the Pelvic Floor & Hips

 The fifth stress container is the pelvic floor.
 Holding stress here can cause lower back pain, tight hips, and a disconnection from your deep core.
 Many of us have lost our connection to this webbing of muscles and connective tissue.
 We’ve also lost the ability to mindfully connect and relax the area, so as life goes on, we continue to lose more connectivity, tone, and resilience.
 When we reverse this loss and the pelvic floor is neuromuscularly connected, we learn how to let go and surrender, and the hips follow, becoming more fluid, flexible, and lighter.

 As Jill says: The hips are the root element that connect to our basic needs being met, our sense of security and physical freedom.
 Many people carry old pain, leftover memories or illusions, or old (at times ancient) disappointments in their hips.

 In this last video we show you how to release accumulated stress and build resilience in the pelvic floor and hips: